laurenriddle/Daily-Journal-Book3-Template/README.md

 # Daily Journal
 Welcome to the Daily Journal Application.
 This website was created to give users a place to create, edit, and delete journal entries.
-This is a fully functioning CRUD app that uses an API and json-server for persistant storage.
+This is a fully functioning CRUD app that uses an API and json-server for persistant data storage.
 Follow the steps below to download and run the application.
 ## Setup: Follow these steps exactly
 1. Clone this repository
 1. `cd` into the directory it creates